DRroth76/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/README.md

 Site: https://github.com/DRroth76/Deploying-a-Scalable-ML-Pipeline-with-FastAPI

+This project provides an API for predicting income categories based on census data using FastAPI and a machine learning model.

 Working in a command line environment is recommended for ease of use with git and dvc.
 If on Windows, WSL1 or 2 is recommended.

 # Environment Set up (pip or conda)